8 COVID-19 deaths reported in Manitoba on Friday, hospitalizations drop by 1

 The rapid spread of the Omicron variant has overwhelmed testing capacity and led to numerous cases going unreported.
-Many people are now using rapid tests, the results of which are not entered into the provincial database.
+Many people are now using rapid tests at home, and those results are not entered into the provincial database.

 Manitoba is strictly restricting access to PCR tests at provincial sites.
 To protect capacity, those tests are limited to certain people, including some symptomatic people and some people who have had a positive rapid test.

-As has been the case for several weeks, the majority of the new cases are in the Winnipeg health region, with 816.
+More than half of the latest cases are in the Winnipeg health region, with 444.

-There are 268 in the Northern Health Region, 159 in the Prairie Mountain Health region, 124 in the Southern Health region, and 111 in the Interlake-Eastern health region.
+There are 133 in the Prairie Mountain Health region, 124 in the Northern Health Region, 69 in the Southern Health region and 57 in the Interlake-Eastern health region.

 A breakdown of the latest cases by vaccination status can be viewed on a chart on the government website.

 Eligibility for first and second doses includes anyone age five or older.
-Anyone 18 or older is eligible for a third dose, if there's been a long enough interval since they received their second dose.
+People 18 or older are eligible for a third dose, if there's been a long enough interval since they received their second dose.

-The total number of doses administered in the province is now at 2,601,144 with 5,903 more scheduled to be given on Wednesday.
+The total number of doses administered in the province for all those eligible is now at 2,688,402 with 3,353 more scheduled to be given on Friday.